measurement-factory/squid-notes/thumbs.md

 ----

-When suspecting a Squid bug, check whether an upgrade resolves the issue.
+<a name="admin-fix-by-upgrade"></a>When suspecting a Squid bug, check whether an upgrade resolves the issue.
 ----

 This is especially good advice for actively changing areas such as (at the